-Just a few years ago, extra-large electric power washers were often regarded as high-pressure water picks.
+Just a few years ago, extra-large electric pressure washers were often regarded as high-pressure water picks.

 If you have medium-sized cleaning tasks around the house, extra-large electric pressure washers will be perfect for you.

-Universal (or brush) motors are typically found in small, cheaper pressure washers and perform the job at a very inexpensive price.
+Universal (or brush) motors are typically found in small, less expensive pressure washers and perform the job at a very inexpensive price.
 If you rarely use your pressure washer, you can save some money by purchasing an electric power washer with a universal motor.
 It just won’t last as long.

 Induction (or brushless) motors, however, are typically used in larger, more powerful electric power washers.
 They typically last longer than universal motors.
 They also cost more.
 If you want an electric pressure washer that lasts, spend the extra few dollars and buy one with an induction motor.